arthi2900/app1/docs/prd.md

 ### 5.1 UI Language
 - **UI Language: English Only**
-- All user interface elements (buttons, menus, labels, navigation, forms, tables, headers) will be displayed in English
-- This includes all management interfaces, dashboards, and system pages
+- All user interface elements (buttons, menus, labels, navigation, forms, tables, headers) will be displayed in English\n- This includes all management interfaces, dashboards, and system pages

 ### 5.2 Chat/Communication Language
 - Users can communicate in any language they prefer for chat, messages, or communication features